Ponyduelist003/4663-Cryptography-Forsgren/Assignments/AO4/README.md

 ### Instructions
 - Put Python code in repl.it
-- When you run the code, enter two codewords and message as prompted
+- Write an input text file
+- Format the command line prompt as per usage()

 ### Sources
   - AskPython: